LPG: Liquified Petroleum Gas, LP Gas, Propane – LPG vs Natural Gas – What is LPG

 Interestingly, LNG – liquefied natural gas – is NOT a natural gas liquid.

 What are Natural Gas Liquids – NGLs?
-Propane and Butane
+Propane Gas and Butane Gas

 Raw natural gas, as it comes out of the ground, contains a number of gases and compounds, as well as impurities.